vikas-gits-good/P-1_Real_IPO-Listing-Price-Prediction/README.md

 ## Abstract
-Investing in IPO for listing gains is a very lucrative way to make potentially make money with relatively low time and effort invested.
+Investing in IPO for listing gains is a very lucrative way to potentially make money with relatively low time and effort invested.
 Currently most people refer to broker for advice on IPO investment choices and in some cases tend to be delayed or not updated on their website.
 This project aims to build a fully automated system that can monitor companies going public, look at their financials and predict expected listing gains.
 This project was inspired by this paper [Experimenting with Multi-modal Information to Predict Success of Indian IPOs](https://arxiv.org/abs/2412.16174).
 The dataset from this paper **was not used** instead, data was scraped manually.

 ## Vision